kalsan/compony/README.md

 #### Redirecting away / Intercepting rendering

-Immediately before the `content` block(s) are evaluated, another block is evaluated if present: `before_render`.
-If this block creates a reponse body in the Rails controller, the content blocks are skipped.
+Immediately before the `content` block(s) are evaluated, another chain of blocks is evaluated if present: `before_render`.
+If on of these blocks creates a reponse body in the Rails controller, the subsequent `before_render` blocks and all `content` blocks are skipped.

 This is useful for redirecting.
 Here is an example of a component that provides a restaurant's lunch menu, but redirects to the menu overview page instead if it's not lunch time: